 Measurement of RRB: Target Behaviour Vignette [25]: As part of the baseline characterisation, parents will be asked to identify two challenging restrictive repetitive behaviours (RRB).
 Parents will be asked questions about the duration, impact and possible triggers and functions of this challenging RRB.
 The protocol for measuring change in the parent defined Target behaviour was developed by The Research Units on Paediatric Psychopharmacology and Psychosocial Interventions (RUPP Autism Network).
 At each outcome assessment point, the parent will be asked "At the beginning of the study you said you were concerned about (parent defined target behaviour at baseline).
 How has it been in the last couple of weeks?"
-The parent responses at each time point will contribute to a vignette written by the researcher (blind to group intervention status).
+The parent responses at each time point will be audio recorded and contribute to a vignette written by the researcher (blind to group intervention status).
+Audio files will be stored as a password-protected secure file with anonymised file name (using study ID code).
 In keeping with the procedure developed by RUPP, after all data are collected, a panel of blinded ASD experts will independently rate change in each target behaviour.
-Three pairs of vignettes (comparing each time point to baseline) will be rated for each child on a 9 point scale of improvement/deterioration (1 - normalised behaviour; 2 - markedly improved; 3 - definitely improved; 4 - equivocally improved; 5 - no change; 6 - equivocally worse; 7-definitely worse; 8 - markedly worse; 9 - disastrously worse).
+Three pairs of vignettes (comparing each time point to baseline) will be rated for each child on a 9 point scale of improvement/deterioration (1 - normalised behaviour; 2 - markedly improved; 3 - definitely improved; 4 - equivocally improved; 5 - no change; 6 - equivocally worse; 7-definitely worse; 8 markedly worse; 9 - disastrously worse).
 A positive response is defined as a rating of 3 or less.